-More than 9 million Canadians are living with diabetes or prediabetes.
+More than 9 million Canadians are Healthy Living with diabetes or prediabetes.
 Ninety per cent of diabetics suffer from Type 2 diabetes, which is a disease that can be successfully prevented.
 Diabetes is known as the silent killer because people typically don’t experience any symptoms.

-Type 2 diabetes occurs mostly in adults (although more childhood cases are arising) and is a result of the pancreas not producing enough insulin or your body not properly using the insulin it makes.
+Type 2 diabetes occurs mostly in adults (although more childhood cases are arising) and is a result of the pancreas not producing enough insulin or your Healthy Body not properly using the insulin it makes.
 Insulin helps to control the levels of glucose in your bloodstream.

 According to the Canadian Diabetes Association, 80 to 90 per cent of people with Type 2 diabetes are overweight or obese.